 Financial Markets Summary

-- The long term (months to years) and intermediate (weeks to months) downward trends for the price of oil show no signs of changing.
+- The long term (months to years) and intermediate (weeks to months) trends for the price of oil show no signs of changing their downwards direction.

 - The yield on the ten year U.S. Treasury note has dropped sharply during the past two weeks.
 The yield hit a recent high at 2.259% on March 6, while recording a recent low yesterday at 1.909%.
 Once again the rising yield was turned back by resistance sending yields lower and dropping through support, making it likely that yields have farther to fall before finding an area to bounce from.

 - Gold dropped down to the December lows last week, but moved sharply higher from there.
 Gold remains solidly in a long term and intermediate term downtrend.

 - Weak agricultural prices, low oil prices and restrained employment costs are keeping a ceiling on any potential inflation concerns for the economy.

 - Real estate remains attractive.
 Homebuilders, REIT’s and commercial real estate areas all seem to be at the beginning of another significant move higher.
 The iShares Dow Jones U.S. Home Construction Index Fund, which is representative of home builders, broke out of a one and a half year price base in early February and now appears to be starting an intermediate term to long term move higher.
 Other ETF’s representing different areas of the real estate market seem to be equally appealing.
 The rally from the 2009-2011 lows might have been just the first phase in a multi-year upwards cycle.